gabolsgabs/DALI/README.md

                      'index': 0} # link with the upper level.
 For example, index 0 at the 'words' level means that that particular word below to first line ([0]).
 The paragraphs level has no index key.

 #### Vertical.
-In this format the different level of granularity are hierarchically connected:
+In this format the different levels of granularity are hierarchically connected:

       entry.annotations['type'] --> 'vertical'
       entry.annotations['annot'].keys() --> ['hierarchical']